ansys/pymapdl/doc/loading_results.rst

     # normalized displacement can be plotted by excluding the direction string
     result.PlotNodalResult(0, label='Normalized')

 Stress can be obtained as well using the below code.
 The nodal stress is computed in the same manner as ANSYS by averaging the stress evaluated at that node for all attached elements.
-For now, only component stresses can be displayed.

 .. code:: python